paulhagstrom/diskhero/README.md

 - Possibly shrink map for lower levels
 - Make level end when no disks are left
-- Allow player to push hoarders (so as not to be trapped)?
+- Allow player to push hoarders (so as not to be trapped, or to defend a disk they're heading for)?
-- Add trucks to collect disks
+- Add trucks to collect disks (if pushing is possible, trucks can push you?
+Though eventually will reverse and leave, even if they push you into a wall.)
 - Make sounds nicer, longer, quieter?, sequence into a song
 - Generate sound buffers during other game computations for longer music sequences
 - Add title screen
 - Improve colors on real hardware
 - Make disks much more evident on the big map
-- Try to install in MAME-in-a-browser on the Internet Archive.
-- Maybe use the medres area to illustrate progress (different view on inventory)?
+- Maybe use the medres or shgr area to illustrate progress (different view on inventory)?